Tutoring in Math and Science

 Free drop-in tutoring is available for all students in CNSM courses.

-Free tutoring for science and math courses is available via the Jensen SAS Center and Lindgren Math Tutoring Center starting September 8, 2025 for the Fall semester.
-View tutoring schedule.
+Free tutoring for science and math courses is available via the Jensen SAS Center and Lindgren Math Tutoring Center starting February 2, 2026 for the Spring semester.
+The schedule will be posted when it becomes available.

 There are multiple centers on campus that tutor courses offered by the College of Natural Sciences and Mathematics (CNSM):